 Named after the brightly colored birds of South Africa, the Bird of Paradise tree is a huge leafed one, resembling a banana.
 Sadly, its flowers are very tricky to get to open indoors.

-The secret to a healthy Bird of Paradise tree is lots of bright light and, if possible, exposure to full sun.
+However, the secret to a healthy Bird of Paradise tree is lots of bright light and, if possible, exposure to full sun.
 Keep a regular watering schedule and don’t allow the soil to get too dry.
 Then, lots of patience.

 It can take anywhere from 3-5 years before it flowers and it will get to be around five or six feet tall.